Our Pandemic Response Must Center Racial Justice

 Recently, soon-to-be Vice President Kamala Harris proposed a COVID-19 Racial and Ethnic Disparities Task Force, which will “provide recommendations and oversight on disparities in the public health and economic response.”
 Once the COVID-19 crisis is over, it will become a permanent Infectious Disease Racial Disparities Task Force.
 Hopefully this task force, by centering racial justice, will avoid blaming individuals, as Governor Cuomo has, and will enact the structural and systemic health solutions that we all need.

-Bisola Falola is deputy director of Culture and Art at the Open Society Foundations.
+Until August 2022, Bisola Falola was deputy director of Culture and Art at the Open Society Foundations.

 Until November 2021, Brett Davidson was director of the Media and Narratives Division of the Open Society Public Health Program.